toextendmylimits/system_design/unique_id_generator.md

    1. IDs are 128 bits long, but our requirement is 64 bits.
    1. IDs do not go up with time.
    1. IDs could be non-numeric.

+1. Twitter snowflake
    1 bit sign bit.
 Reserved for future purpose.
 Can be used to distinguish between signed and unsigned number
    41 bit timestamp, roughly 2 trillion, can be used for 70 years.
 Each year has roughly 30 billion milliseconds.
    5 bit data center
    5 bit machines
    12 bits sequence number

+   Pros#
+   1. Twitter Snowflake uses the time stamp as the first component.
+Therefore, they’re time sortable.
+The ID generator is highly available as well.

+   Cons
+   1. IDs generated in a dead period are a problem.
+The dead period is when no request for generating an ID is made to the server.
+These IDs will be wasted since they take up identifier space.
+The unique range possible will deplete earlier than expected and create gaps in our global set of user IDs.

 ## Extra to discuss
 1. Clock synchronization.
    In our design, we assume ID generation servers have the same clock.
 This assumption might not be true when a server is running on multiple cores.
 The same challenge exists in multi-machine scenarios.
 Solutions to clock synchronization are out of the scope of this course; however, it is important to understand the problem exists.
 Network Time Protocol is the most popular solution to this problem.